 Perhaps the trend of waiving arraignment will cease when judges and prosecutors revisit this statute as I have.

-RCW 46.61.506: The blanket admission of breath tests with a limited showing of the ticket having printed was the new standard after a prior legislative fix and s Washington Supreme Court Review in the case of City of Fircrest v.
+The blanket admission of breath tests with a limited showing of the ticket having printed was the new standard after a prior legislative fix and a Washington Supreme Court Review in the case of City of Fircrest v.
 Jensen.
-The statute remains unaffected on this issue, only now is permits the admission of the test for THC concentration.
+The statute remains unaffected on this issue, only now it permits the admission of the test for THC concentration.

-The statute now reads as (Italics new info):
+The statute now reads as follows (italics indicate new information):